-The 2018/2019 academic year was an amazing year for us, running our Coding Workshops all over the UK, teaching primary and secondary school pupils programming skills and working with them on apps and games!
+The 2019/2020 academic year was an amazing year for us, running our Coding Workshops all over the UK, teaching primary and secondary school pupils programming skills and working with them on apps and games.
+We were delivering sessions right up until lockdown and we quickly moved to online delivery of our content, using a platform we built ourselves which allows us to safely and securely deliver workshops to an entire class, and even help students remotely!

-We’re now taking bookings for the Autumn/Winter 2019 term, and we have five fantastic workshops which we can tailor to pupils aged 6-16.
+We’re now taking bookings for the Autumn/Winter 2020 term, and we now have five fantastic workshops which we can tailor to pupils aged 6-16, all of them updated with new content for the new academic year.

 For older students, we have our Python Workshop and our new Getting Started with Website Design and Development Workshop.
 We also run workshops to help teachers get to grips with coding (and teaching coding) too!